Da Club Is In Da House

 With trench warfare you can only assault from regions held continuously since the start of your turn.
 If you conquer a region (or re-conquer a region) you cannot assault further from that region during the same turn.
 The one exception being 'killer neutrals' (explained on the Gameplay Notes page) from which you may continue assaulting.
 The game no longer involves steamrolling across the board.
 Instead you gradually advance your front!

 With round limits, the game will automatically finish at the end of the specified round.
 The winner will be the surviving player with the most troops.
 If there is a tie, it will be broken based on the most regions.
-If there is still a tie, the winner is selected based on join order.
+If there is still a tie, the winner is selected based on sequence (earlier players, starting with red, beat later players).
 When playing a round limited game with teams, the winning team will be based on combined teamwide troop count.
+If there is a tie in combined troop count, the winning team is selected based on sequence (earlier teams, starting with red, beat later teams).
 This option is great for avoiding stalemates and can add some spice to the game as the deadline approaches!

 Most games on Conquer Club are casual games with 24 hour rounds.
 We also have speed games with round lengths ranging from 5 minutes to 1 minute.
 These real-time games automatically refresh and an extra 2.5 minutes is added to the round length when someone is eliminated.
 Such games are listed under the "Speed Games" section of "Join A Game" until it fills up.
 If a player logouts or their session is idle for more than 15 minutes they will be automatically dropped from any waiting speed games.

-These are games belonging to a community-run tournament and are created by members with special tournament game privileges.
+These are games belonging to a community-run or system-run tournament.
+They are created by members with special tournament game privileges, or by the Conquer Club system itself.
 Such a game is listed under the "Tournament Games" section of "Join A Game" until either it fills up or 15 days have passed, at which point it will be deleted automatically.
 To participate in a tournament, go to the Join A Tournament page.
 To read all the rules and procedures for tournaments or for assistance in starting your own, please consult the Conquer Club Tournament Handbook.